Tuning the mobility of a driven Bose-Einstein condensate via diabatic Floquet bands

+A distinct feature of strongly driven quantum systems is the presence in their Floquet spectra \cite{fei,floquet} of so-called \textit{diabatic bands} \cite{takami, kolovsky}.
+The states belonging to these bands remain near isolated from the rest of system Hilbert space upon parameter variations.
+In the quasi-classical limit diabatic bands are also called 'regular bands' because of the correspondence between the band eigenstates and regular invariant manifolds of the system in the classical limit \cite{kolovsky}.
+It is possible to detect a diabatic band of a semi-classical system by populating it with an initial wave packet located in the corresponding region of the classical phase space.
+Evidently, this recipe no longer applies for the systems operating in the deep quantum limit.

+Here we show that in this limit diabatic Floquet states reveal their presence via a strong ballistic-like response of a driven quantum particle to a weak net force.
+Upon changing the modulation parameters, we populated different diabatic bands and switched between regimes of positive and negative responses, i.e. the particle then moves against the applied bias.
+We measured the mobility \cite{mobility} of a dilute atomic rubidium Bose-Einstein condensate (BEC) in an ac-driven optical potential.
+Good agreement between the experimental results and our theoretical model is obtained.

-To start, consider the model of a single particle of mass $M$ placed into a time- and spatially periodic potential, $V(x) A(t)$ with $V(x+L)=V(x)$, $A(t+T)=A(t)$, of periods $L$ and $T$ respectively.
-In addition, assume that the particle is exposed to a tunable net bias, $F$.
-The corresponding Hamiltonian reads
+\textit{Model.} Consider a particle with mass $M$ moving in a time- and space-periodic potential $U(\hat{x},t) = V(\hat{x}) A(t)$, where the periodic functions $V(x+L)=V(x)$ and $A(t+T)=A(t)$ possess the periods $L$ and $T = 2\pi/\omega$, respectively.
+In addition, let the particle be exposed to a tunable net bias $F$.
+The corresponding Hamiltonian then reads:

-The undriven system obeys $A(t)\equiv 1$ and $F = 0$; the Hamiltonian then is spatially-periodic, and the system quasimomentum space is spanned by the Bloch bands, $E_{n}(\kappa)$, $\kappa \in [-\pi/L, \pi/L]$ and $n = 1, 2, ...$.
-By assuming that the initial state is well-localized at the point $\kappa = 0$, and considering a weak bias $F$ as a force which pulls the system through the quasimomentum space, we arrive at a linear time-dependence of the quasimomentum $\kappa(t) = Ft/\hbar$.
-The response of the system to a weak bias on a time scale $t < 2\pi \hbar/F L = T_B$, where $T_B$ is the period of Bloch oscillations, is determined by the curvatures of the bands, $\hbar^{-2}\partial^{2} E_{n}(k)/\partial \kappa^{2}$, i. e. by the effective mass.
-Hence a negative mobility, following the recipe given by Kr\"{o}mer~\cite{kromer}, demands a negative effective mass.
-This implies that an ANM response from the ground state of a one-dimensional lattice is rendered impossible, because the curvature is always positive near the center of the first Brillouin zone, see Fig.~1a.
+The Hamiltonian of the non-driven system, i.e. when $A(t)\equiv 1$ and $F = 0$, is a spatially-periodic operator and its reciprocal space is spanned by the Bloch bands, $E_{n}(\kappa)$, $\kappa \in [-\pi/L, \pi/L]$, $n = 1, 2, ...$ .
+By assuming that the initial state is localized at the point with quasimomentum $\kappa = 0$, the action of a bias $F$ can be considered as a linear ramp of the quasimomentum, $\kappa(t) = Ft/\hbar$.
+On a time scale $t \ll T_B$, the response of the system to a weak bias is determined by the band-curvature $\hbar^{-2}\partial^{2} E_{n}(k)/\partial \kappa^{2}$, i.e. by the effective mass ~\cite{kittel}.
+The curvature of the ground-state band is small and positive near the center of the Brillouin zone.
+One could, in principle, obtain a variety of mobility responses by placing the particle into different excited bands, however the exponentially small splitting between neighboring bands makes this idea less practical.
+It is possible to prepare an initial atomic sample outside of the center of the Brillouin zone, where the slope of the ground-band is non-zero ~\cite{peik}; this would mean that the atoms were already set into a slow motion in the absence of any bias.